donald-reducto/rolmOCR-blog/RolmOCR.md

 ## Try RolmOCR

 We're releasing it under the Apache 2.0 license for anyone to try out, explore, or build on.
-You can find instructions, example code, and model details in the README [linked here](https://huggingface.co/reducto/RolmOCR).
+You can find instructions, example code, and model details in the README <a href="https://huggingface.co/reducto/RolmOCR" target="_blank" rel="noopener noreferrer">linked here</a>.
 We’re excited to share RolmOCR with the open source community and hope it’s a useful tool for anyone working with PDFs or complex document layouts.

 While RolmOCR is a strong general-purpose option, our own systems support more advanced capabilities — including non-English inputs, layout-aware parsing, and bounding boxes — for teams with more specialized needs.